The Best of All Possible Prisons

 Real food no longer must be delivered to prison cooks; pipes in the bathroom never rust away; guards don’t have to stay up through the night watching courtyards — everyone is thrilled with simulated prisons.
 Digital codes feel like gifts from God and like there is no problem they can’t solve.

 Now, imagine the following: A man burns a child alive.
 He is caught, convicted, and sentenced.
 His consciousness will be transferred into an external device and virtual prison.
 Theoretically speaking, in what constitutes one hour in real time, the murderer could be made to experience a thousand years of solitary confinement, even a million.

 How long should the criminal suffer?

-“If human life is invaluable, shouldn’t the criminal suffer forever?” — a friend asks after reading this paper, “The Best of All Possible Prisons,” alongside us, and we find ourselves having to give an answer, an answer which might color how our friend thinks of and talks to others about us.
+“If human life is invaluable, shouldn’t the criminal suffer forever?” — a friend asks after reading this paper, “The Best of All Possible Prisons,” and we find ourselves having to give an answer, an answer which might color how our friend thinks of and talks to others about us.
 “He burned a child alive.”